 - 4. How can distinct beliefs be about one and the same object?

-- 5. The puzzle of true negative existential beliefs
+- 5. True negative existential beliefs

 - 6. Direct reference

 - 8. Is intensionality a criterion of intentionality?

 - 10. Is intentionality exhibited by all mental phenomena?

 - Other Internet Resources

 1. Why is intentionality so-called?

 Contemporary discussions of the nature of intentionality are an integral part of discussions of the nature of minds: what are minds and what is it to have a mind?
 They arise in the context of ontological and metaphysical questions about the fundamental nature of mental states: states such as perceiving, remembering, believing, desiring, hoping, knowing, intending, feeling, experiencing, and so on.
 What is it to have such mental states?
 How does the mental relate to the physical, i.e., how are mental states related to an individual’s body, to states of his or her brain, to his or her behavior and to states of affairs in the world?